 shape our world

-In the Emmy-nominated documentary series Abstract: The Art of Design, which premiered on Netflix in 2017, GDP’s co-CEO Scott Dadich and president of entertainment Dave ‘DOC’ O’Connor demystified the creative process of formative designers across eight different (and sometimes surprising) fields.
-The central premise of the series is that design is a way of thinking that can be learned by anyone and applied to nearly any field.
+The series Abstract: The Art of Design, created by GDP’s co-founder Scott Dadich, premiered on Netflix in 2017.
+In its Emmy-nominated first season, the series demystified the creative process of formative designers across eight different (and sometimes surprising) fields.
+It also established a provocative premise that has carried over to the second season: that design is a way of thinking that can be learned by anyone and applied to nearly any field.

 At the most fundamental level, design is a series of decisions aimed at an intended outcome: How do you create a high-performance sneaker for the greatest basketball player in the world and simultaneously make an everyday fashion accessory worn by millions of regular people across the globe?
 How do you build a man-made ski mountain on top of the world’s largest clean energy power plant in the middle of Copenhagen?
 By design.